squidfunk/mkdocs-material/docs/plugins/privacy.md

 ### Caching

-The plugin implements an intelligent caching mechanism, ensuring that external assets are only downloaded when they're not already contained in the cache.
+The plugin implements an [intelligent caching] mechanism, ensuring that external assets are only downloaded when they're not already contained in the cache.
 While the initial build might take some time, it's a good idea to use caching, as it will speed up consecutive builds.

 The following settings are available for caching:

+  [intelligent caching]: requirements/caching.md

 ---